-Good practice sustainability measures in the design to would ensure an energy efficient development but the listed building is exempt from compliance with Part L of the 2013 building regulations.

-The design applies a range of environmental design principles and achieves high levels of fabric energy and water efficiency.
+Good practice sustainability measures would ensure an energy efficient development, but the listed building is exempt from compliance with Part L of the building regs.
+The design applies a range of environmental principles and achieves high levels of fabric energy and water efficiency.
 Policy EN 6 requires development to achieve a 15% Carbon Reduction over Part L 2010 Compliancy of the Building Regulations.
 This equates to a 6% Carbon Reduction over Part L 2014 Compliancy.
 The predicted site wide reduction in CO2 over Part L 2014 of the Building Regulations is 7.7%.
-This would be achieved through: PV's at roof level; the use electric heating and hot water, the U Value and design targets specified exceed Part L 2014 compliance.
+This would be achieved through PV's at roof level; the use electric heating and hot water, the U Value and design targets specified exceed Part L 2014 compliance.
 Other measures include high levels of insulation with minimal thermal bridges, Passive solar gains and internal heat sources, excellent level of airtightness, good indoor air quality by openable windows.